Free Guide

 A free resource from Canvass Research · 20 min read

-In 2024, over 1.17 million foreign patients traveled to South Korea for medical treatment — the first time that figure crossed one million.
-Of those, roughly 141,000 came specifically for plastic surgery, more than the entire foreign plastic surgery patient count from just five years earlier.
+In 2024, over 1.17 million foreign patients traveled to South Korea for medical treatment — the first time that figure crossed one million (Korea MOHW).
+Of those, 141,845 came specifically for plastic surgery, more than the entire foreign plastic surgery patient count from just five years earlier (Chosun, April 2025).

-South Korea ranks first globally in plastic surgery per capita.
+South Korea ranks first globally in plastic surgery per capita, with 8.90 procedures per 1,000 residents (ISAPS via Aesthetic Medical Practitioner).
 The industry is enormous, the surgeons are among the most technically skilled in the world, and the results — when you find the right doctor — can be exceptional.
 None of that is in dispute.

 The problem is how most English-speaking patients research their surgeon.